cairis-platform/cairis/docs/gro.rst

 only displayed if they are direct or indirect leafs of the filtered goal.

-For details on how to print models as SVG files, see the `Viewing Asset models`_ section.
+For details on how to print goal models as SVG files, see :doc:`Generating Documentation </gendoc>`.

 Template Goals
 ~~~~~~~~~~~~~~~